CricketBr/Crickets-Shorthand-Site/orth-cnsl-ref.md

 Includes a notation that will encode Orthic text into ASCII.
 Contains all the example words from the Manual and the Supplement, and several examples from writing specimens in the Manual.

 **License for Orthic Consolidated**\
 Orthic Consolidated is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/).
 Links to all sources are included, and licenses noted where available.
+Canonical copy is at [Cricket's Shorthand Website]({{site.url}}).

 *If not stated, the rule comes from The Manual.* I have been careful to show where each rule is introduced, but less careful to show who said what.
 Note that, since it's difficult not to pick up the original accent, you cannot rely on that to separate my words from any other author's.
 (Cricket)